 Alan COTTERELL, the stage manager boyfriend of Janie Somers, Alan moves into Flat 6 when he loses his job.
 He organises a vigilante group among the residents of Number 96 to catch the knicker-snipping Prowler, but is eventually revealed to be the mysterious perpetrator.
 Portrayed by Mark Hashfield.

-Mr CRAIG, Lucy Sutcliffe's specialist.
+Mr CRAIG, Lucy Sutcliffe's medical specialist.
 Portrayed by Ronald Morse.

 Marie CROWTHER, a friend of Harry Collins from Alcoholics Anonymous, who moves into Flat 7 briefly on the pretext of giving Harry moral support.
 She is eventually revealed to have lesbian tendencies and she peeps on Vera while she showers.
 Portrayed by Hazel Phillips.